Each year, more than a million vehicles are stolen in the United States-about one vehicle every 30 seconds.

 Car thieves, like home burglars, generally have an easy time of it.
 Their thievery is made simple by car owners who obligingly leave doors unlocked (in four out of five cases of auto theft) or who leave keys in the ignition (in one out of five cases).

-- When you park the car, remove CB, tape deck or other valuable possessions from the seat.
-These items tempt thieves and should be locked in the trunk.
+When you park the car remove valuables from the passenger area.
+Valuable items that are visible, tempt thieves and should be locked in the trunk.

 If your car gets stolen or vandalized, notify the Tufts Police immediately (see Contact Us).
 Please have the following information ready: your license plate number and state, the vehicle make, model, color, and year, the vehicle identification number, and also provide a list of distinctive features and special accessories and their serial numbers.